What are the Symptoms of Depression?

 People who are depressed shouldn’t wait around hoping it will go away on its own; depression can be effectively treated.
 Others may need to step in if someone seems severely depressed and isn’t getting help.

-Many teens find that it helps to open up to parents or other adults they trust.
+Many people find that it helps to open up to other including parents, friends, or other adults they trust.
 Simply saying, “I’ve been feeling really down lately and I think I’m depressed,” can be a good way to begin the discussion.
 Ask to arrange an appointment with a therapist.
-If a parent or family member can’t help, turn to a school counselor, best friend, or a helpline.
+For teens, if a parent or family member can’t help, turn to a school counselor, best friend, or a helpline.

 When Depression Is Severe